 Once you commit to a new worktop, we can work together to determine your ideal schedule.
 On occasion, turnaround may be shorter or longer, especially if we need to special order materials, however, you will always be informed if this is the case.
 We are always clear about timelines because we know your time is valuable.

-Once templating is completed, the final price will be confirmed and we collect 40% deposit and materials will be ordered in.
+Once templating is completed, the final price will be confirmed and materials will be ordered in.
 Generally, it will only change if the dimensions vary from those used in your initial estimate or if you change the colour or features you want.

 At Granite Direct, we pride ourselves on our customer service both before and after worktop installation.
 If you have any questions about our work, please contact us and we will discuss, advise, and address all areas of concerns.